 The Tumela mine produces platinum, palladium, rhodium and gold (4E).
 It is estimated to contain 38.2Mt of proven and probable reserves, including 38.1Mt graded 4.61g/t in UG2 Reef and 0.1Mt graded 5.74g/t in Merensky Reef, with 5.6Moz of contained metal as of December 2019.

 The Merensky Reef has 117.1Mt of total measured and indicated and inferred resources, while UG2 has total resources of 196.9Mt.
 The reserve life of the mine is expected to be 14 years.

 Infrastructure of the Tumela mine

-The Tumela mine consists of three vertical and four decline shafts.
-The mine has two production areas; the Tumela Lower mine and Tumela Upper mine.
+The mine has two production areas, namely the Tumela Lower mine and Tumela Upper mine.